ape4fld/nf-genetic-correlations/README.md

 This pipeline processes **harmonized GWAS summary statistics** (restricted to **European ancestry** for now) and computes:

-- **Global genetic correlations** using [LDSC](https://github.com/bulik/ldsc)
+- **Global genetic correlations** using [LDSC](https://github.com/bulik/ldsc) (also computes SNP-based heritability)
-- **Local genetic correlations** using [LAVA](https://github.com/josefin-werme/LAVA)
+- **Local genetic correlations** using [LAVA](https://github.com/josefin-werme/LAVA) (computes univariate and bivariate tests)
-- **Bayesian colocalization** (optional; if enabled by user) using [coloc](https://chr1swallace.github.io/coloc/)
+- **Bayesian colocalization** (optional; if enabled by user) using [coloc](https://chr1swallace.github.io/coloc/) (optional; across loci with significant regional genetic correlations)

-It will also compute the SNP-based heritability for each of the GWAS summary statistics with LDSC.
-For LAVA, it will perform the univariate test for each trait across all loci, and will compute the local genetic correlations (i.e., bivariate test) for pairs of traits which univariate test is significant (0.05/number of loci tested).
-Optionally, the user can enable the pipeline to perform colocalization with the R package coloc, across loci with significant regional genetic correlations (details below).

 There are several advantages of using the pipeline:
 1) Given that it uses an LDSC .sif image, there is no need to load old python versions (< v3) to run LDSC.
 2) The pipeline formats and adapts the GWAS summary statistics for each tool.
-3) The user does not need to prepare additional files to run LAVA (e.g., sample overlap file or info file).
+3) The user does not need to prepare additional files, other than a metadata file.
 4) It partitions LAVA loci so that they all run in parallel, which significantly reduces the running time.
-5) Easily streamlines the analysis to uncover pleiotropy and shared loci across various phenotypes/diseases.
-6) It is reproducible and the user can easily re-run the analysis by adding/removing GWAS datasets from the metadata file.
+5) It is reproducible and the user can easily re-run the analysis by adding/removing GWAS datasets from the metadata file.

 ---